 Data capture popovers

-These types of popovers collect customer data such as email addresses, and are most effective when they pop up based on the behavior of the consumer visiting your website.
+These types of popovers collect potential customers’ data such as email addresses, and are most effective when they pop up based on the behavior of the consumer visiting your website.
 The timing and context are vital, and the content on the popover itself must fit your brand and speak to your customers in a way that engages them.

 Examples for popovers can be welcome popovers (like the Urban Decay one below), exit intent popovers… The list goes on.
 It’s a good idea to test which ones are most effective for your business, as not every customer will react the same way.